awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-data.rst

        noteContentProvider?.insertNoteDDB(noteId: noteId!, noteTitle: "", noteContent: "")

 #.
-To update a note from Amazon DynamoDB , add the following line in to the *upate* portion of the :code:`autoSave()` function of :code:`DetailViewController`.
+To update a note from Amazon DynamoDB , add the following line in to the *update* portion of the :code:`autoSave()` function of :code:`DetailViewController`.

     .. code-block:: javascript